Undergraduate major: theatre arts (BA)

 |Makeup Design for the Stage

 |Introduction to Arts Management

 |Action!
 Engage!
 Art!
 Creative Placemaking for the Public Good

 The Department of Theatre Arts presents around 25–30 public productions each year.
 These include a mainstage series of five plays, a festival of new works, and other productions, most of them new plays written by students.

 Special attention is given to the process of developing new works and to the collaborative process that involves writers, directors, designers, dramaturgs, stage managers, and actors.
 Graduate and undergraduate students, faculty, and visiting guest artists work together on large and small projects throughout the year.

 Auditions for Theatre Arts Productions

-Auditions for theatre arts productions are open to everyone, including all University of Iowa students and members of the local community.
-Theatre arts students are given first priority for roles, but many roles are available throughout the year, so many students in other majors and nonstudent actors are cast each season.
-Occasionally, professional actors are employed.
+Auditions for theatre arts productions are open to everyone.
+For academic considerations, priority is given to theatre arts majors first, and then all other University of Iowa students and members of the local community.
+There are many excellent roles available throughout the year and many nonmajors and actors from the surrounding community are cast each season.
+Occasionally, professional guest actors are employed.

-General auditions are held at the beginning of the fall semester, and callback lists are posted during the semester.
+General auditions are held at the beginning of the fall semester.
 Additional general auditions usually are scheduled in early November and in March.
-Information about auditions is available from the Department of Theatre Arts office in August.
-Notices of auditions are posted on the department's call board.
+Information about auditions is available on the Department of Theatre Arts website.
+Notices of auditions are posted on the department's online call board.

 Undergraduate Programs of Study